santoshvandari/Personal_Assistant/Readme.md

    - **Generated Output**: The agent processes the input and uses appropriate tools to generate a meaningful response.

 ## Contributing
 We welcome contributions!
-If you'd like to contribute to this Ecommerce App , please check out our [Contribution Guidelines](Contribution.md).
+If you'd like to contribute to this Code, please check out our [Contribution Guidelines](Contribution.md).

 ## Code of Conduct
 Please review our [Code of Conduct](CodeOfConduct.md) before participating in this app.